Braemar Hotels & Resorts (BHR)

 Share Repurchases

-- Braemar Hotels & Resorts authorized a new stock repurchase program of up to $50 million in May 2024.
+- Braemar Hotels & Resorts authorized a stock repurchase program of up to $25 million in December 2022.

 Outbound Investments